 From when Labor Day is celebrated to why you can't wear white after Labor Day, uncover the fun and informative history of Labor Day.

 A: This national holiday celebrates the achievements of the American worker as a result of the labor movement of the 19th century.
 During the 1800s, labor unions fought to free the American worker of 16-hour workdays and harmful work environments, establishing more rights for employees.

 A: Labor Day is celebrated on the first Monday in September every year.
 However, this celebration of the American worker wasn’t always a designated day throughout the country.

 A: According to the U.S. Department of Labor, the first observance of Labor Day was recognized on Tuesday, September 5, 1882, when an estimated 10,000 workers gathered for a parade in New York City organized by the Central Labor Union.
 The organization urged similar labor organizations to celebrate their own "workingmen's holiday" event, an idea that caught on throughout more than half of the states in the country by 1894.
 That same year, President Grover Cleveland signed a bill on June 29, 1894 to designate the first Monday in September as Labor Day.

 A: In 1887, Oregon was the first state to make Labor Day a holiday, seven years before the President declared the celebration a national holiday.

 A: While the United States is the birth place of this annual holiday, similar worker’s days are also celebrated in other countries such as Australia, Canada, Jamaica, New Zealand, Trinidad and Tobago in association with each country’s labor movement.

-A: Census.gov reports that the farm owner and tenant industry accounted for the largest number of employees in 1910, while retail salespeople made up the prime employee base with with more than 4 million Americans employed in retail (per the US Census).
+A: The farm owner and tenant industry accounted for the largest number of employees in 1910, but these days retail salespeople are the prime employee base with with more than 4 million Americans employed in retail (per the US Census).